garg-aayush/pytorch-pl-hydra-templates/README.md

 ## Multi-GPU implementation
 `train_multi.py` is a multi-GPU [pytorch](https://pytorch.org/) implementation that uses Pytorch's [Distributed Data Parallel (DDP)](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) for data parallelism.
 The code is almost similar to You can either run on a CPU or a single GPU or multiple-GPUS.
 The code is very similar to [single-GPU implementation](#single-gpu-implementation) except the use of DDP and Distributed sampler.

 <details>
-<summary><b>Arguments that can be passed through commandline</b></summary>
+<summary><b>Command line arguments</b></summary>

 > Use `python <python_file> -h` to see the available parser arguments for any script.